getcanoe/website/_posts/2018-03-25-canoe-beta-week.markdown

 The Canoe Beta **release week** is upon us!
 As of yesterday we closed our last issue blocking the [Canoe](https://getcanoe.io) Beta release, so now its time!

-This article describes how we hope to get it all done.
+This article describes how we hope to get it all done, and **where to sign up for iOS Testflight**.

 <!--more-->